University of Hawaii at Manoa Data & Information Overview

 How Well Is University of Hawaii at Manoa Ranked?

-UHM is ranked #455 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+UH Manoa is ranked #901 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.

 Average Test Scores

-About 63% of students accepted to UHM submitted their SAT scores.
+About 63% of students accepted to UH Manoa submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 530 and 620.
 Math scores were between 520 and 620.

 University of Hawaii at Manoa Faculty